-In Objective 3, the effect of surface preparation on Cl{th} and the effect of corrosion on bond performance were investigated.
-For former, a total of 40 3-bar prism and 1-bar lollipop specimens with the following variables were cast and tested: (i) coated and uncoated steel, (ii) with and without sandblasting.
-Electrochemical data shows that the applications of CPC coating on as-received steel surfaces with rust can significantly reduce the resistance to the initiation of corrosion.
-Micrographs revealed that when CPC coating is applied on as-received steel rebars with rust, a thin, long, and continuous crack was observed at the steel-coating interface.
-This crack can provide a low resistive path for the corrosion process - resulting in $\approx 50\%$ less Cl{th} and $\approx 40\%$ less service lives than that of the adequately coated steel rebars.
-To investigate the effect of CPC coating and corrosion on bond characteristics, a total of 35 pullout specimens were cast, exposed to chloride solution for about six months, and tested for their bond strength.
-It was found that the RC systems with CPC coated steel rebars with no corrosion exhibited about 20% reduction of bond strength (τ_b) than uncoated steel rebars.
-With negligible corrosion, the bond strengths and stiffnesses of steel-coating-concrete interfaces were reduced by about 50-70%, which is not the case with uncoated steel rebars.
-Based on the results, bond stress-slip mechanisms are proposed for CPC coated steel rebar without and with corrosion.
-Also, a service life model for RC systems with CPC coated steel rebars is proposed by considering the initiation of corrosion and resulting in a significant reduction in bond strengths.
-Using this framework, the service lives of RC systems with inadequate CPC coating (i.e., on as-received rebars with rust) were about 50% less than that of the systems with adequate CPC coating (i.e., on sandblasted rebars).
+In Objective 3, the effect of surface preparation on $Cl{th}$ and the effect of corrosion on bond performance were investigated.
+For former, a total of 40 3-bar prism and 1-bar lollipop specimens with as-received and sand-blasted steels (both with and without CPC coating) were cast and tested.
+Electrochemical and microanalytical studies showed that the applications of CPC coating on as-received steel surfaces with rust can significantly reduce the resistance to the initiation of corrosion due to low resistive path provided by a thin, long, and continuous crack at the steel-coating interface - resulting in $\approx 50\%$ less $Cl{th}$ and $\approx 40\%$ less service lives than that of the adequately coated steel rebars.
+To investigate the effect of CPC coating and corrosion on bond characteristics, a total of 35 pullout specimens were cast with admixed chloride, cured, and subject to wet-dry exposure for about six months, and then tested for their bond strength.
+It was found that the negligible corrosion can reduce the bond strengths and stiffnesses of steel-coating-concrete interfaces by about 50-70%, which is not the case with uncoated steel rebars.
+Based on the results, a service life model for RC systems with CPC coated steel rebars is proposed by considering the initiation of corrosion and resulting in a significant reduction in bond strength.
+Using this framework, the service lives of RC systems with inadequate CPC coating (i.e., on as-received rebars with rust) were about 50% less than that of the systems with adequate CPC coating (i.e., on sand-blasted rebars).

-Based on the experimental results and their detailed analysis, this thesis provides prescriptive and performance specifications for the use of FBE and CPC coated steel rebars in new construction.
-In addition, the possible remedial measures, which need further study, are suggested for extending the residual service life of the existing structures with FBE or CPC coated steel rebars.
+Based on the experimental results and their detailed analysis, this thesis also proposed prescriptive and performance specifications to be included in the existing standards for the use of FBE and CPC coated steel rebars in new construction.

-Keywords: Steel, concrete, fusion-bonded-epoxy coating, cement-polymer-composite coating, electrochemical, impedance spectroscopy, initiation of corrosion, depassivation, chloride threshold, bond degradation, durability, service life.
+Keywords: Steel, coating, concrete, corrosion, fusion-bonded-epoxy, cement-polymercomposite, electrochemical impedance spectroscopy, chloride threshold, bond strength, durability, service life.